-Proposition 2: If $P'(|X - X_c|) = P$ then X>0 and if $d > \sigma B$, then the value of X is rising with σ , B, C, D, E, and falling with d and \underline{W} .
+PROPOSITION 2.
+If $P'(|X - X_c|) = P$ then X > 0 and if $d > \sigma B$, then the value of X is rising with σ , B, C, D, E, and falling with d and \underline{W} .
 The value of X is falling with K and rising with P if and only if f'(N) > -Nf''(N).

-The assumption that $P'(|X - X_c|) = P$ eliminates the role of competition for consumers at this stage.
+The assumption is that $P'(|X - X_C|) = P$ eliminates the role of competition for consumers at this stage.
 I will return to this form of competition later in the model.
-Here this assumption implies that X will be positive, since a negative value of X would only hurt the manager, through direct utility loss, through higher wages, through punishment from workers and through lost donations.
+Here, this assumption implies that X will be positive, since a negative value of X would only hurt the manager through direct utility loss, higher wages, punishment from workers, and lost donations.

 These comparative statics are the heart of the model.
 The manager faces a tradeoff between accommodating the donors and accommodating the workforce.
 The manager's interest in accommodating the workforce is naturally driven by the extent to which the workers can cause pain to the manager and by the extent to which their wages can be reduced by catering to their desires.
 Thus, if the manager is particularly dependent on the workers or if the workers have the ability to embarrass the manager, then the manager will be likely to accommodate their desires, not the desires of the donors.

-In profit-maximizing firms, worker preferences only change firm behavior if catering to those preferences can reduce wages.
-In unincentivized non-profits, worker preferences will matter because of the ability of workers to influence or punish management.
-As such, non-profits and profit-maximizing firms are predicted to cater to different workers.
+In profit-maximizing firms, worker preferences only change firm behavior if they impact wages.
+In nonprofits without incentives, worker preferences will matter because of the ability of workers to influence or punish management.
+As such, nonprofits and profit-maximizing firms are predicted to cater to different workers.
 Profit-maximizing firms are predicted to change working conditions if those changes can reduce the wage bill.
-Non-profits are predicted to change working conditions to cater to those workers who are able to directly influence or punish the CEO and board.
+Nonprofits are predicted to change working conditions to cater to those workers who are able to directly influence or punish the CEO and board.

-A more complicated model might allow different groups to have different abilities to engage in different forms of lobbying.
+A more complicated model would allow different groups to have different abilities or willingnesses to engage in different forms of lobbying.
 In that case, we would expect those workers with a particular ability to influence management to receive the biggest amenities.
 The workers that are physically closest to the CEO or that have the best ability to use the press to embarrass the CEO are likely to acquire the most rents.

-If the division of labor increases in the largest non-profits, then we should expect CEOs mainly to interact with other administrators.
-In smaller non-profits, the CEOs should be expected to have more direct contact with the actual workers in the firm.
-If this is true, then the CEOs in the largest non-profits may tend to be more oriented towards the desires of administrators and CEOs in smaller (but still wealthy) non-profits may be more oriented towards other elite workers.
-This might explain why many observers argue that the University of Chicago is more faculty-oriented, while larger universities such as Harvard or Stanford might be more oriented towards the desires.
+If the division of labor increases in the largest nonprofits, then CEOs will mainly interact with other administrators.
+In smaller nonprofits, CEOs will have more direct contact with the actual workers in the organization.
+As such, the CEOs in the largest nonprofits may tend to be more oriented toward the desires of administrators while the CEOs in smaller (but still wealthy) nonprofits may be more oriented toward other elite workers.
+This might explain why many observers argue that the University of Chicago is more faculty oriented, while larger universities, such as Harvard or Stanford, might be more oriented toward the desires of top administrators.